Bookmakers Profit Margin – Top Bookies With Best Odds

 Let’s go back to our coin toss example.
 The true odds are 50-50.
 This means that in order to break even, a punter would need to win 50% of his long-term bets.
 When we factor in the bookie margin, this takes away from the punter’s winning amount which now means that the punter will need to win close to 53% of the coin tosses to break even.
 We can then apply this to a sportsbook with a higher margin.
 Maybe the math shakes out to the punter needing to win 55% or even 60% of the time to break even.

-One or two percentage points might seem like a very negligible amount but you should clearly see how every percentage point impacts long-term earnings.
+One or two percentage points might seem like a very negligible amount, but you should pay attention to maximum payout of bookmakers because every percentage point impacts long-term earnings.
 Even 1% shifts the balance significantly.
 This is why it is so critical that punters seek out the best odds.
 This is just one of the tips in our how to beat the bookies guide.

 How can you Find the Best Odds?